WSU-CDSC/Documentation/DV-Transfers.md

 * Re-wrap to raw DV if desired: Since Premier captures DV files in a MOV wrapper, it may be preferable to re-wrap them to a raw DV stream.
 This is slightly smaller, and a more true representation of the data contained on the taper.
 To do this, use the progam [FFmpeg](https://www.ffmpeg.org/) and the following command: `ffmpeg -i INPUT.mov - f rawvideo -c:v copy OUTPUT.dv`

 ## Make Derivatives
-The following commands will create a high quality `mp4` file that has been deinterlaced for optimum viewing quality on modern screens.
+The following FFmpeg commands will create a high quality `mp4` file that has been deinterlaced for optimum viewing quality on modern screens.
 * Command for derivative: `ffmpeg -i INPUT.dv -c:v libx264 -pix_fmt yuv420p -movflags +faststart -preset slow -crf 18 -c:a aac -ar 48k -b:a 128k -vf yadif=deint=1 OUTPUT.mp4`

 Alternately, if the original transfer was broken up into segments and it is desirable to combine them into a single access file, the concat function of FFmpeg [explanation here](https://amiaopensource.github.io/ffmprovisr/#join_files) can be used: